lavollmer/news-homepage/README-author.md

 7. Grid container formatting for the countdown sections - formatting the divs to make sense - switched to 6 columns instead of 3
 8. Styling the button itself and not the container the button sits in -
 9. span props for the container
+10. Using font presented - downloaded in font translator

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.